 When milk reduces to almost half add sugar and almonds and let it simmer for another 5 minutes.

 Add mango puree give it 1-2 boils and switch off the flame.
 This ensures there are no ice crystals in the kulfi on cooling.
 If you do not want to boil mango puree You can avoid this step also and add mango puree after the kulfi cools down.
 My hubby likes this way more as the Kulfi we get is very flavorful.

-After Mango Kulfi cools down fill in the kulfi moulds and freeze for at least 4-5 hours before serving.
+After Kulfi cools down to fill in the kulfi molds and freeze for at least 4-5 hours before serving.

 When you make this recipe don’t forget to tag us on Instagram and Facebook or use this hashtag #whatscookingmom

 You can share your pics with us on email also (firstname.lastname@example.org)